 In Okhlos you lead a mob of tiny-pixel-art Greeks that go around a 3D mythological Greece, destroying everything in its way, crushing gorgons, toppling cyclops and overthrowing gods.
 The mob will grow with each person that joins: from peasants and philosophers to legendary heroes, all of them will make each mob unique and relentless… if you can control it.
 You will have lots of different units to assemble a massive mob!

-Okhlos does not have a release date yet, but we are aiming to release it sometime in 2014 For PC, Mac and Linux.
+Okhlos does not have a release date yet, but we are aiming to release it sometime in early 2015 For PC, Mac and Linux.

 Latest tweets from